-- ix) Providing convenient storage for cycles as an integrated part of building design; and, - x) Providing integrated facilities for recycling, composting and refuse collection that are appropriate to the development, convenient and minimise visual impact.
+- ix) respond positively to opportunities and needs for open space identified in the Cornwall Open Space Strategy (Table 13) and its associated equipped children's play accessibility plan. - x) Providing convenient storage for cycles as an integrated part of building design; and, - xi) Providing integrated facilities for recycling, composting and refuse collection that are appropriate to the development, convenient and minimise visual impact.